frankfralick/Charted/README.md

-= charted =

-w
+#Charted

-  The goal is to
-provide an extension to Rhino's API that allows for the creation of both simple and complex visualizations, as well as offering the possibility of creating novel visualizations that would otherwise be difficult with other popular javascript/svg based tools and frameworks.
+The goal is to provide an extension to Rhino's API that allows for the creation of both simple and complex visualizations, as well as offering the possibility of creating novel visualizations that would otherwise be difficult with other popular javascript/svg based tools and frameworks.